-It is important to note that 2020 is the first year that the Serbian SRO, NAESO, provided data for the annual report, as they joined only in 2020.
-The Russian SRO, AMI RS, joined in 2019, and their first input in this report dates back only to 2020, but their membership was later paused and the figures will not appear in subsequent reports.
+3 It is important to note that 2020 is the first year that the Serbian SRO, NAESO, provided data for the annual report, as they joined only in 2020.
+The Russian SRO, AMI RS, joined in 2019, and their first input in this report dates back only to 2020, but their membership was later paused, and the figures will not appear in subsequent reports.
 Consequently, readers ought to bear in mind this as they analyse the report's graphs and tables.

-2 Complaints in Europe in 2022
+2 Complaints in Europe in 2023

-50,029 complaints about 24,420 advertisements in Europe
+55,790 complaints about 35,096 advertisements in Europe

-In 2022, EASA's network of European self-regulatory organisations (SROs) received and dealt with a total of 50,029 complaints related to 24,420 advertisements.
-The number of complaints decreased by 19% from the previous year, reaching a low since 2018.
+In 2023, EASA's network of European self-regulatory organisations (SROs) received and dealt with a total of 55,790 complaints related to 35,096 advertisements.
+The number of complaints increased by 10.5% from the previous year in 2022.
+The number of complaints has seen its highest increase since 2019.
+Following the COVID-19 pandemic, complaint numbers had been decreasing until this year.
+The lowest point in the last five years was reached in 2022, with 50,029 complaints.

-On average across the previous five years, 56,688 complaints have been handled by SROs annually against an average of 29,832 advertisements.
+On average across the previous five years, 56,489 complaints have been handled by SROs annually against an average of 30,884 advertisements.

-Graph 1: Complaints lodged with SROs and the number of complained about ads across Europe from 2018 to 2022
+Graph 1: Complaints lodged with SROs and the number of complained about ads across Europe from 2019 to 2023